daneroo/scrobbleCast/scrape/nodejs-es6/README.md

 * [gulp](https://github.com/youngmountain/generator-node-gulp)
 * test
+* instead of logging, broadcast/pubsub messages: (can sync to Firebase)
 * compose
   * all pages for a podcast:  Done, needs refactor
   * all podcasts (quick/deep, on fetchAll)